-The word ‘Opulent’ (Adjective) describes something that is rich, luxurious, or lavish in appearance, quality, or lifestyle.
+The word ‘Opulent’ is an adjective that describes something rich, luxurious, and lavish—often with an emphasis on visible abundance, careful craftsmanship, and an extravagant atmosphere.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Opulent’ correctly in sentences.

 Opulent Explained in Depth